jameshfisher/jameshfisher.com/_posts/2020-01-05-how-to-reverse-a-string-in-c.md

 ---
-title: "How to reverse a string in C"
+title: How to reverse a string in C
-tags: ["ctci", "programming", "c"]
+tags:
+  - ctci
+  - programming
+  - c
 ---

 Question 1.2 of _Cracking the Coding Interview_: